Follow us on Instagram

 Princeton’s insufficient coverage of travel costs further compounds other expenses that low-income international students are already burdened with, including the tax burden on aid — which Yale covers, but Princeton does not — and uncovered technology costs.
 Committing to covering flights and travel entirely for international students could relieve the financial burden of having to earn enough money to support enrollment at Princeton and seeing one’s family.
 Some of us already work multiple jobs, and the maximum number of hours allowed under the F-1 student visa that most international students at Princeton hold is 20 hours a week.
 After our acceptance and enrollment, we were guaranteed four years of generous financial support and aid.
 Accordingly, we should be able to demand more from the University as it falls short.
 Princeton should commit to covering flights for low-income international students.

 Asa Santos is a senior Anthropology major from London and São Paulo, minoring in Gender & Sexuality Studies and Global Health & Health Policy.
-Santos' column, “Opening the Gates,” runs every two weeks on Mondays.
+Santos' column, “Opening the Gates,” runs every two weeks on Tuesdays.
 All of Santos’ columns can be read here.

 Subscribe